Chisomnwa/Building-OLAP-Dimensional-Model-using-BigQuery-and-DBT/README.md

-# Building Dimensional Model using BigQuery and dbt
+# Transforming OLTP to OLAP Dimensional Model using BigQuery and dbt
 This project is about building a dimensional data warehouse in BigQuery by transforming an OLTP system to an OLAP system, using dbt as our data transformation tool.

 The OLTP system contains the sales data of Northwind; a specialty food export-import company.